cockroachdb/docs/v23.1/take-full-and-incremental-backups.md

 To take incremental backups, you need an [Enterprise license](enterprise-licensing.html).
 {{site.data.alerts.end}}

+Incremental backups are chains between full backups and contain only the data that has changed since a base set of backups (which must include one full backup, and can include many incremental backups).
+Incremental backups are smaller and faster to produce than full backups.
+You can take incremental backups either as of a given timestamp or with full [revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).

+CockroachDB recommends taking incremental backups every 10 minutes.
+We support up to 400 incremental backups between full backups.

 If your cluster grows too large for nightly [full backups](#full-backups), you can take less frequent full backups (e.g., weekly) with nightly incremental backups.
 Incremental backups are storage efficient and faster than full backups for larger clusters.

-Incremental backups are smaller and faster to produce than full backups because they contain only the data that has changed since a base set of backups you specify (which must include one full backup, and can include many incremental backups).
-You can take incremental backups either as of a given timestamp or with full [revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).

 If you are taking backups on a regular cadence, we recommend [creating a schedule](create-schedule-for-backup.html) for your backups.